redcartel/demo-game-library/README.md

 Click '+ Add Project'

-Give it a name `i-think-this-is-what-the-name-convention-is`
+Give it a name `separate-words-with-hyphens`

 Click 'Continue'